Total Panic

 Total Panic is an American television variety series that aired on the cable network Nickelodeon from 1989–1990.
 The show's working title was going to be Pandemonium before it was determined that the word "Pandemonium" seemed too big and complicated for Nickelodeon's target audience.

 Hosts

 The show was initially hosted by Molly Scott and Keith Diamond, who was on through July 1989 at the latest.
 Diamond would ultimately be replaced by Greg Lee, who had previously served as a warm-up comedian for Total Panic.
 After Total Panic ended its run in 1990, he stayed on Nickelodeon to be an announcer for another show, Outta Here!, which ran through 1991.

 Format

-Initially running for three hours on Sunday mornings, Total Panic didn't necessarily have a set format week in or week out.
+Initially running for three hours on Sunday mornings, Total Panic did not have a set format week in or week out.